This function returns a list of all the live frames, i.e., those that

 internals of Emacs.

 This function returns a list of just the currently visible frames.
 See Visibility of Frames.
-(Terminal frames always count as “visible,” even though only the selected one is actually displayed.)
+Frames on text terminals always count as visible, even though only the selected one is actually displayed.

 nil, it defaults to the selected frame (see Input Focus).